Use these steps to prepare your finances, and in the process, discover whether homeownership is the right move for you.

 Your credit scores get calculated using data in your credit reports, which frequently changes as new information gets added and old data falls off.
 Check your credit reports and get any errors, such as incorrect account balances, payment dates, or personal information, corrected as quickly as possible.

-If you have black marks on your credit, such as late payments or accounts in collections, start making repair efforts at least six months to a year before applying for a mortgage.
-You can’t remove accurate negative information, which stays on your credit reports for seven years, even if you pay off an overdue balance.
+If you have can’t remove accurate negative information, which stays on your credit reports for seven years, even if you pay off an overdue balance.
 However, the older a delinquent account gets, the less it hurts your credit scores.

 Before submitting a mortgage application, consider paying off any past due balances or negotiating settlements with creditors.
 Getting caught up on late payments helps clean up your report, making you look less risky to a lender.